 Water level & flows

 The Skagit is a storied river and has a history of producing larger and numerous native steelhead.
 The season begins quietly on June 1 st with a marginal run of summer steelhead.
-Spring chinook are a remnant run and fishing for salmon doesn't really pick up until late summer when pink salmon (in odd years) and silver salmon return to the river.
-Dolly varden and sea-run cutthroat can be found on the tails of these fish feeding on the rich eggs and flesh left by the spawning salmon.
+Spring Chinook are a remnant run and fishing for salmon doesn't really pick up until late summer when pink salmon (in odd years) and silver salmon return to the river.
+Dolly varden (or sea-run bull trout) and sea-run cutthroat can be found on the tails of these fish feeding on the rich eggs and flesh left by the spawning salmon.
 Late fall brings the first of the chum salmon and hatchery winter steelhead.
 Chum salmon peak around Thanksgiving and the hatchery steelhead are most available in December and early January.
 The dolly varden fishing continues to be good at this time as well.
-As the days move into the new year, the prize fish of the system, the native winter steelhead, become a distinct possiblity and anglers pursue these fish religiously through the end of the season at the end of April.
+As the days move into the new year, the prize fish of the system, the native winter steelhead, become a distinct possibility and anglers pursue these fish religiously through the end of the season.
+The season runs through the end of January with limited fishing through the end of April.
+Please check with us for details on upcoming seasons.
 There are only a few places in the world where you can pursue native steelhead as winter turns to spring and the Skagit is one of the best places to do it.
-The river is closed during May to protect the native spawners.
+The river is always closed during May to protect the native spawners.